gamesbook/protograf/docs/source/customised_shapes.rst

 Triangle overview
 -----------------

-A Triangle is a three-sided polygon.
+A triangle is a three-sided polygon.
 It can have uniform sides, in which case it is an *equilateral* triangle |dash| the default; two sides of matching length, in which case it is an *isosceles* triangle; or all sides of unequal length, in which case it is an *irregular* triangle.